-From relaxing beaches to fascinating historical architecture to exhilarating nightlife, the island of Cuba offers all of the charm and beauty of the Caribbean without the crowds and commercialization.
+From relaxing beaches to fascinating historical architecture and exhilarating nightlife, the island of Cuba offers all the charm and beauty of the Caribbean without the crowds and commercialization.
 It's a destination that is sure to provide visitors with endless adventure and unforgettable experiences.
-But while the country itself is relatively safe for tourists, it's not uncommon for criminals to take advantage of unsuspecting tourists with various scams, swindles and cons.
+But while the country itself is very safe for travelers, it's not uncommon for criminals to take advantage of unsuspecting tourists with various scams, swindles and cons.

-Here are a few common crimes to look out for when visiting Cuba.
+Here are a few common scams to look out for when visiting Cuba.

 Everyone's heard of Cuba's famous cigars, and the legitimate ones are arguably some of the best quality smokes in the world.
 Unfortunately, the high demand for these commodities among tourists has made opportunistic swindlers take notice.

 These criminals will often approach foreigners on the street with an offer to sell Cuban cigars at a deep discount.
 Ever hear the old adage "if it seems too good to be true, it probably is"?

 Most of the time, the cigars being peddled are either fake or stolen.
 One thing to take note of is that genuine Cuban cigars are only available in state shops, state hotels or at official cigar factories.

 The real deal comes in a box containing a certificate and sporting a holographic seal.
 If you don't see either of these things, you're probably looking at a fake.
 Legitimate cigars can be pricey and cost anywhere from 5 CUC to upwards of 400 CUC, or more.

 Phony cigars, on the other hand, typically sell for about 1 CUC, and are probably not even worth that since fake cigars are mostly composed of tobacco waste.
 If you want to buy a genuine Cuban cigar and save a little money in the process, try asking your hotel doorman.
 They can sometimes get you the real deal tax free, which will shave a bit off the price.